Child slavery

-Child slavery means that children have to work under slave-like conditions.
-Even though slavery has been abolished, there are still many children with this fate.
-Many of them live in developing countries.
 The enslavement of children can be traced back through history.
-Despite the fact that slavery has been abolished, children continue to be enslaved and trafficked.
-Particularly in developing countries, this is a problem.
-Like other forms of modern slavery, child slavery is also often linked to poverty: Families "sell" their children, because they are poor, and often do not see other options.
-Harriet Beecher Stowe wrote about a man who bought a slave woman, just to bear children, which he could then sell as slaves.
+Despite the fact that slavery has been abolished, children continue to be enslaved and trafficked to this day, particularly in developing countries.
+Like other forms of modern slavery, child slavery is also often linked to poverty, as some impoverished families "sell" their children to their captors because they cannot adequately take care of them and do not see any other option.

 History

 Photograph of a slave boy in the Sultanate of Zanzibar.
 'An Arab master's punishment for a slight offence.' c.
 1890.

 Child slavery refers to the slavery of children below the age of majority.
 Many children have been sold into slavery in the past for their family to repay debts or crimes or earn some money if the family were short of cash.

 In the Roman Empire, the children of a slave woman normally became the property of her owner.
 This was also the case in Korea around 1000 AD.

 Since slavery among the Maya and indigenous people of North America could be inherited, the children of the Indians could be born slaves.